ergebnis/phpstan-rules/README.md

 ##### Disabling the rule

-You can set the the `enabled` parameter to `false` to disable this rule.
+You can set the `enabled` parameter to `false` to disable this rule.

 ```neon
 parameters: